Federal judge temporarily blocks Trump administration from detaining Kilmar Abrego Garcia again

 They pointed to a document issued late Thursday by an immigration judge that they said put him at risk of being deported again and stressed that they needed emergency intervention from Xinis given the fact that he had to report to an Immigration and Customs Enforcement office in Baltimore Friday morning, where they feared he may be re-detained.

+“I stand before you as a free man.
+And I want you to remember me this way – with my head held up high,” Abrego Garcia said on Friday through a translator outside the ICE office in Baltimore, where more than a dozen supporters cheered him on.

+“I want to tell everybody who is also suffering family separation.
+God is with you.
+This is a process.
+Keep fighting,” he said, adding that despite the Trump administration’s actions, “I believe this is a country of laws, and I believe that this injustice will come to its end.”

-“If, as Abrego Garcia suspects, Respondents will take him into custody this morning, then his liberty will be restricted once again.
-It is beyond dispute that unlawful detention visits irreparable harm,” Xinis wrote in her brief order.
+In her brief order, Xinis wrote: “If, as Abrego Garcia suspects, Respondents will take him into custody this morning, then his liberty will be restricted once again.
+It is beyond dispute that unlawful detention visits irreparable harm.”

 The judge said her order will remain in effect until she’s able to hold a hearing over the issue.